micmejia/bible-dump/NKJV/Genesis/Gen 19.md

 And while he lingered, the men took hold of his hand, his wife's hand, and the hands of his two daughters, the Lord being merciful to him, and they brought him out and set him outside the city.

 ###### 17
-So it came to pass, when they had brought them outside, that [^b]he said, "Escape for your life!
+So it came to pass, when they had brought them outside, that he said, "Escape for your life!
 Do not look behind you nor stay anywhere in the plain.
-Escape to the mountains, lest you be [^c]destroyed."
+Escape to the mountains, lest you be destroyed."

 ###### 18
 Then Lot said to them, "Please, no, my lords!